boompig/passzero/README.md

 All instructions in "running locally", as well as:

-- install bower
+- install nodejs and npm
-- `bower install bower.json`
+- `make install`

 ## Deploying